codeceptjs/CodeceptJS/docs/quickstart/installation.md

 ## WebDriver

-WebDriver based helpers like WebDriverIO, Protractor, Selenium WebDriver will require [Selenium Server](http://codecept.io/helpers/WebDriverIO/#selenium-installation) or [PhantomJS](http://codecept.io/helpers/WebDriverIO/#phantomjs-installation) installed.
+WebDriver based helpers like WebDriver, Protractor, Selenium WebDriver will require [Selenium Server](http://codecept.io/helpers/WebDriverIO/#selenium-installation) or [PhantomJS](http://codecept.io/helpers/WebDriverIO/#phantomjs-installation) installed.
 They will also require ChromeDriver or GeckoDriver to run corresponding browsers.

 We recommend to install them using an NPM package: